jaimegc/raddarapp/README.md

 * Tests are incompleted.
 There are some deprecated instrumentation tests with MockWebServer
 * The idea of the empty interfaces, packages organization, all the Activities with a Fragment and so on, was to homogenize the development for the backend developers.
 So, they could add new features easily
 * We ❤️ Kotlin but in this old project we used Java 😭
 * We ❤️ testing but for this product made in our free time after work...
-Sorry! 🙏 Moreover, you can see the making of and previous versions <a href="https://github.com/jaimegc/raddarapp/blob/master/BehindTheScenes.md">here</a>.
+Sorry! 🙏 Moreover, you can see the making of and the previous versions <a href="https://github.com/jaimegc/raddarapp/blob/master/BehindTheScenes.md">here</a>.
 So create new tests each week it did not make sense 😅
 * We ❤️ Clean Code & Clean Architecture but it is not always possible.
 Be pragmatic! ✌️

 ## Screens